Laryngeal Paralysis in Dogs

 What are the clinical signs of laryngeal paralysis?

 In sudden, severe cases, the dog may develop respiratory distress with bluish mucous membranes (cyanosis) of the mouth and may collapse.
+This distress is often caused by inflammation of the larynx triggered by excessive panting or increased breathing rate.

 How is laryngeal paralysis diagnosed?